 How to write and optimize your influencer whitelisted ads

-Once you get the influencer's content, here's what you should do.
+Once you get the influencer's content, do this:

 - Always make sure to caption.